Isle of Wight Guru

 If you still want the authentic Northern Line experience try sticking your armpit in a stranger's face whilst avoiding eye contact with the other passengers.

-Ryde's bowling alley and laser quest offer indoors entertainment for a rainy day at a similar sort of price and are probably best suited for teenagers and older children (or adults who never quite grew up, like me).
+Ryde's bowling alley and laser quest offer indoors entertainment for a rainy day at a similar sort of price.
+They are probably best suited for teenagers and older children (or adults who never quite grew up, like me).

 4. Ryde cinema and bingo hall